-For the latest updates on the University’s response to COVID-19, please visit: https://www.umw.edu/advisories/coronavirus/
+Please contact our office at (540) 654-1053 with any questions.
+For the latest updates on the University’s Return to Campus Plan, please visit: https://umw.edu/returntocampus/

 Our groups are open to full-time enrolled UMW students.

-This is a group for members of the UMW sexual minority community, including those who identify as lesbian, gay, bisexual, pansexual, transgender or who are questioning their sexual orientation.
+This is a group for members of the UMW sexual minority community, including those who identify as lesbian, gay, bisexual, pansexual, asexual, transgender, and/or who are questioning their sexual orientation or gender identity.
 This group is designed to allow individuals to learn more about themselves and their interactions with others.
 In group, members will have the opportunity to share common struggles, gain support, and give and receive feedback in a safe environment.
 Issues covered in this group can span a range of topics.
-For more information about this group, please contact Melissa Palguta at email@example.com
+For more information about this group, please contact Melissa Palguta at firstname.lastname@example.org

 Sexual Assault Survivor’s Group